Scalaron-Higgs inflation reloaded: Higgs-dependent scalaron mass and primordial black hole dark matter: Inflation and peak formation

 The details of the dynamics in the vicinity of the critical point $\hat{\chi}_{\mathrm{c}}$ are crucial for the formation of a peak in the adiabatic power spectrum.
 Before reaching $\hat{\chi}_{\mathrm{c}}$, the unit vector $\hat{\sigma}^{I}$ points in $\hat{\chi}$-direction and $\delta\varphi$ is directly related to the isocurvature perturbation $Q_{\mathrm{s}}$ which is suppressed due to a large and positive $m_{\mathrm{s}}^2$, defined in \eqref{IsoMassDef}.
 At $\hat{\chi}_{\mathrm{c}}$, the effective isocurvature mass $m_{\mathrm{s}}^2$ becomes tachyonic, and, according to \eqref{EQPertQs}, leads to a strong growth of the isocurvature modes $Q_{\mathrm{s}}$.
 However, already shortly before the critical point is reached, the classical restoring force in $\varphi$-direction (proportional to $m_{\mathrm{s}}^2$) decreases and becomes comparable to the unavoidable zero-point fluctuations $\delta\varphi$ driving the trajectory away from the $\varphi_0$ attractor.
-During this transition region around $\hat{\chi}_{\mathrm{c}}$ the diffusive quantum effects become important (even dominant) and the inflationary dynamics must be described in terms of a probability density function (PDF) $P(N,\varphi)$ within the stochastic formalism \cite{Starobinsky:1986fx}.
-The PDF gives the probability of the field having the value $\varphi$ at time $N$ and is determined by the Fokker-Planck equation \cite{Gundhi:2020kzm},
+During this transition region around $\hat{\chi}_{\mathrm{c}}$ the diffusive quantum effects become important (even dominant) and the inflationary dynamics must be described in terms of a probability density function (PDF) $P(N,\varphi)$ within the stochastic formalism \cite{Starobinsky:1986fx}.\footnote{In \cite{Pattison:2017mbe,Ezquiaga:2019ftu,Figueroa:2020jkf,Pattison:2021oen} it was found that stochastic effects may induce strong non-Gaussianities relevant for the calculation of the PBH abundance.
+While non-Gaussianities in general have an impact on the PBH abundance, the intermediate stochastic phase in our model is of a different nature compared to those studied in \cite{Pattison:2017mbe,Ezquiaga:2019ftu,Figueroa:2020jkf,Pattison:2021oen}.} The PDF gives the probability of the field having the value $\varphi$ at time $N$ and is determined by the Fokker-Planck equation \cite{Gundhi:2020kzm},

 Here, ${\mathrm{d}N:=-H\mathrm{d}t}$ counts the number of efolds such that ${N=0}$ at the end of inflation.
 A solution to the Fokker-Planck equation \eqref{FokkerPlanck} is provided by a Gaussian ansatz with time dependent variance $S(N)=\langle\varphi^2\rangle(N)$,